 The International Research Network on Design (and) Activism was founded in 2017 by Tom Bieling (Berlin University of the Arts) & Andréa Poshar (Politecnico di Milano), at the Design Research Lab // Berlin University of the Arts.
 The main goal of the network is to encourage a continuous debate, investigation & publication of research related to design and its role within social//activist movements.
 We are interested in the most diverse assortment of projects and research developed within the interconnection of design, technology, art, politics, and related topics.
-We welcome any kind of collaboration from designers, researchers, and academics that seek to engage within all areas proposed.
+We welcome any kind of collaboration from designers, researchers, activists and academics that seek to engage within all areas proposed.
 We also intend to propose a wide range of activities within our partners and Universities.
-Our conferences, lectures, courses and/or workshops may be found in the „Activities“ main section.
+Our conferences, lectures, courses, publications and workshops may be found in the „Activities“ section.
 Feel free to join us and get in touch!

 Members of the International Research Network on Design (and) Activism are soon to be portrayed here.
 If you are interested to join, feel free to get in touch with one of the initiators…

 Dr. Tom Bieling, Senior Researcher at Berlin University of the Arts (Design Research Lab), Postdoc at the Centre for Design Research (Hamburg University of Applied Sciences), and research fellow at the Vilém Flusser Archive, has been Visiting Professor at the German University in Cairo (Faculty of Applied Sciences & Art), Visiting Professor at Trento University, and teaches Designtheory / Transformation Design at NDU – New Design University St. Pölten.
 Numerous guest lectures and workshops at international universities (e.g. Mumbai, São Paulo, Basel, Milan, Portland, Spokane, Edinburgh, Brussels, Nottingham, Tallinn, Budapest, Eindhoven, Rotterdam).
 Chief Editor of DESIGNABILITIES – Design Research Journal for social, cultural and political Discourse, Transformation & Activism.
 Founder of the Institute for Applied Fantasies.
 Exhibitions in New York, London, Berlin, Vienna, Manchester, ShefRield, Milano, Munich, Dresden, St. Etienne, Karlsruhe, Eindhoven and Cologne.
 Recent books: “Design (&) Activism” (Mimesis), “Gender (&) Design” (Mimesis) and “Inklusion als Entwurf” (Birkhäuser: Basel) published in 2019. www.tombieling.com